-While watching episodes 2 through 5 of season 1, I checked off every "ingredient" or cliche as it came up.
-What I uncovered is that every episode of Alaska Haunting I watched, (and tbh probably those I will never watch), contained at least 8 of these Paranormal TV Show Stereotypes.
-Amateur actors being the most prevalent aspect, (expect nothing less), episodes all contained phantom voices, items moving, a visual apparition, and physical interaction with the supposed spirit as far as paranormal activity goes.
+While watching episodes 2 through 5 of season 1, I checked off every trope as it came up.
+What I uncovered is that every episode of Alaska Haunting I watched, (and tbh probably those I will never watch), contained at least 8 of these tropes.
+With amateur actors being the most prevalent aspect, episodes all contained phantom voices, items moving, a visual apparition, and physical interaction with the supposed spirit as far as paranormal activity goes.
 They also maintained that the rogue entity causing all of this is due to a NEGATIVE FORCE or DEMON.
 Not one mild grandfather spooking his grand kids for fun.
+Not a polite but misunderstood spirit just bobbing in for help from the living, or to re-experience their former dwelling.
 Nope.
-It's always a demon and it always wants to consume your tasty, fragile human soul.
+It's always a demon, and it always wants to consume your tasty, fragile human soul.

-Also contained within every episode are a ghost hunting team, who introduce themselves as though they're the foremost preeminent members of a society that accepts their spooky hobby as valid and necessary work for the good of all humanity.
-People who investigate the paranormal (MYSELF INCLUDED, OK) are generally seen as silly, to straight up fucking cuckoo to society at large, and our "work" does not benefit any portion of it but the echo chamber we're all circling the drain in.
+Also contained within every episode are a ghost hunting team who introduce themselves as though they're the foremost preeminent members of a world-renowned society that accepts their spooky hobby as valid and necessary work for the good of all humanity.
+(Hot Tip: I highly doubt that society will be formed in our lifetime, but folks have tried, I'll say that much).
+People who investigate the paranormal (MYSELF INCLUDED, OK) are generally seen as at least unnecessary, and at most, straight up fucking cuckoo to society at large.
 But I digress.
 These paranormal teams always emphatically share that they did RESEARCH like the real scientists do, so Googling a few public records and relaying the information counts as being, like, so professional.

 You must have the interviewees say "creeped out", "heavy feeling" and "I knew it was there" at least twice an episode.